AdamVerner/CSAW-ESC-2019/final/9_game/README.md

-# Challenge 9 (Board)
+# Challange 9 (Board)

-apart of the challenge answer there are some data pushed on stack
+apart of the challange answer there are some data pushed on stack
 ``` c
 	/* xx__o____ */
 board._0_4_ = 0x5f5f7878;